All about NHRL Pro Tour 2026

 Okay, so I’m competing in Pro Tour.
 What should I expect?

 The biggest difference between Pro Tour and Open, outside of the elevated competition, is how you qualify to enter the bracket.
 Pro Tour will have group stages.
-Each weight class will have six groups of 4 robots, who will fight each other in a Round Robin Format (everyone fights each other in the group / 3 fights total).
-The bottom two robots in the group are eliminated, the top two move on to the 12-Bot Bracket.
+Each weight class will have several groups of 4 robots, who will fight each other in a Round Robin Format (everyone fights each other in the group / 3 fights total).
+At the end of the group stage, the bottom two robots in the group are eliminated, and the top two move on to the bracket.

 After the Play-Ins, we will take a short break as builders move to The Prime Time Pits and continue to repair their robots, and go LIVE for Prime Time as we show every single fight from Quarterfinals through the Finals.